crisdenoronha/Noronha_C_Yang_Y_MusicMixer/README.md

 ## Installation
 TODO: In the set up processing, it uses visual code for CSS and HTML5 and find ways on [MDN Web Docs](https://developer.mozilla.org/en-US/).
-And the developer also uses [Adobe Photoshop and Adobe Illustrator](https://www.adobe.com/ca_fr/).
+And they also use [Adobe Photoshop and Adobe Illustrator](https://www.adobe.com/ca_fr/).

 ## Usage
 TODO: The repo is for Music Mixer project in 1055 Multimedia Authoring 2.